 You can impart your wisdom from the Criminal Justice field to others in a career as a teacher or professor.
 Your master’s degree will teach you more advanced topics such as criminology theory and forensic science.
 You can also get more in-depth and hands-on experience through seminars and internships to gain a deeper understanding of the topic.
 These experiences will help make your lessons more engaging and meaningful for your future students.
 For this profession, having an undergraduate degree in education would not hurt.

 Can you picture yourself in one of these careers?
 The decision to pursue a graduate degree is not easy.
 From cost concerns to finding the right program, there are a lot of variables to consider.
-A master’s degree in Criminal Justice can create a successful and rewarding career.
+A Criminal Justice master’s degree can create a successful and rewarding career.